Personalized medicine: Difference between precision medicine and personalized medicine

+Precision medicine and personalized medicine (also individualized medicine) are analogous, applying a person's genetic profile to guide clinical decisions about the prevention, diagnosis, and treatment of a disease.
+Personalized medicine is established on discoveries from the Human Genome Project.

+In explaining the distinction from the similar term of personalized medicine, the United States President's Council of Advisors on Science and Technology writes:

-On the other hand, use of the term "precision medicine" can extend beyond treatment selection to also cover creating unique medical products for particular individuals—for example, "...patient-specific tissue or organs to tailor treatments for different people."
-Hence, the term in practice has so much overlap with "personalized medicine" that they are often used interchangeably.
+The use of the term "precision medicine" can extend beyond treatment selection to also cover creating unique medical products for particular individuals—for example, "...patient-specific tissue or organs to tailor treatments for different people."
+Hence, the term in practice has so much overlap with "personalized medicine" that they are often used interchangeably, even though the latter is sometimes misinterpreted as involving a unique treatment for each individual.